MicrosoftDocs/Viva/Viva/organizational-data-copilot.md

 :::image type="content" source="media/orgdata-copilot-2.jpg" lightbox="media/orgdata-copilot-2.jpg" alt-text="A screenshot of the data attributes landing page without any data.":::

-By default, because this is your first time using Organizational Data in Microsoft 365 (meaning you haven't already imported your org's data), you see data from Microsoft Entra ID.
-(But this can take up to seven days post-provisioning.)
+By default, because this is your first time using Organizational Data in Microsoft 365 (meaning you haven't already imported your organization's data), you see data from Microsoft Entra ID.
+(But this can take up to five days post-provisioning.)

-Until you import org data, the Copilot Dashboard uses the data from Microsoft Entra ID.
-A yellow banner on the org data page indicates the source for the Copilot Dashboard data.
+Until you import organizational data, the Copilot Dashboard uses the data from Microsoft Entra ID.
+A yellow banner on the organizational data page indicates the source for the Copilot Dashboard data.
 See [Prepare and import your organizational data](organizational-data.md#prepare-and-import-your-organizational-data) for the steps to import your data.

 :::image type="content" source="media/orgdata-copilot-3.jpg" lightbox="media/orgdata-copilot-3.jpg" alt-text="A screenshot of the data attributes landing page with Microsoft Entra ID data.":::

 To make sure you have the highest quality and freshest data to power your Copilot Dashboard reports, upload your organization's data.
-Go to the **Data imports** tab to import your org data.
+Go to the **Data imports** tab to import your organizational data.

 The first time that you upload organization data, you *must* include the **Microsoft_ManagerEmail** and **Microsoft_Organization** attributes for all users for data to be used as a part of Copilot dashboard reports (These attributes are optional for tenants without Copilot.)